 Track: Control & Operations

-The C&O profiles incorporate a research project that builds on the learning gained from the taught modules.
-C&O research projects focus on academic quality and the contribution to the body of knowledge in the field.
+The final research project builds on the learning gained from the taught modules.
+Control and Operation research projects focus on academic quality and the contribution to the body of knowledge in the field.

 120 ECTS, 24 months full time